NebraLtd/Helium-Guides/docs/handy-guides/hotspot-backup.md

 Each device firmware is tightly coupled with their account so it's important to keep the backup in case something wrong happens.

-> ⚠ Do not flash your device with other device firmwar or Modify it, it will make the device useless and avoid warranty.
+> ⚠ Do not flash your device with other device firmwar or Modify it, it will make the device useless and void warranty.
 If you need support please contact sales@nebra.com

 ## External eMMC Module Clone